Alendri/high_adventures/src/emirates-22/ch4-first-flight.md

 Then there was the good looking young couple, still with hope in their eyes.
 New love?
 The two middle seats next to me were still unoccupied, they would probably care more about themselves than me. _If I have to have elbow buddies it will hopefully be them._ They stopped a few rows short.

 Two kids came barreling down the chute next.
 They might be a split family!
-More or less a worst case if they come to me.
-Those kids were old enough to sit by themselves in an airline sense.
-But any reasonable adult knows the age where they really can not be trusted to open an airline meal on their own, much less do everything required else required during a flight.
+A worst case if they come to me!
+Those kids were old enough to sit by themselves in an airline sense, however any reasonable adult knows the age where they really can not be trusted to open an airline meal on their own, much less do everything required else required during a six hour flight.
 They slowed down when they reached the toilets behind me and turned to look for their parents.
 The parents were halfway along, carrying a lot of luggage and one toddler each.
 Generally I do not care about babies and toddlers on planes, I have noise cancelling headphones after all.
-But two children and two toddlers on two adults for six hours, _No No No, not near me!_ The parents stopped almost at the beginning of the cabin section. _Oh the relief!_
+But two children and two toddlers on two adults for all those hours, _No No No, not near me!_ The parents stopped almost at the beginning of the cabin section. _Oh the relief!_

 ## The unaligned seat supports
-Getting a sore elbow from leaning out in to the aisle like the tower of Pisa I withdrew the e-book reader from my luggage under the seat in front and spent the next few minutes with my eyes glued to it.
-The flow of people diminished and hope was setting in; I might be seated next to one of the very few empty seats of the flight.
+Getting a sore elbow from leaning out in to the aisle like the tower of Pisa I withdrew the e-book reader from my luggage under the seat in front and spent the next while enjoying the story.
+The flow of people diminished and hope was infringing on my mind; I might be seated next to one of the very few empty seats of the flight!
 Curiously the two last rows of two seats each along the outside of the aircraft were empty.
 If someone does sit next to me I will check if I can swap to one of those rows instead, this will be a great, I got options even!
 Again I was being short-sighted and in this case seemingly even near-sighted too I would soon find out.

 Then he was upon me.
 A large elderly gentleman with a slightly unsteady walk.
 Motioning that he had the seat next to me.
 After he had squeezed down in his seat and I got back in to mine he already had his leg in my footwell pushing against my carryon. _What is going on?
 Oh right.
 The weird chair supports._